Tigers vs. Twins Player Props Betting Odds

-Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Target Field on Friday, starting at 8:10 PM ET.
+Spencer Torkelson and Carlos Correa are two of the top players with prop bets available when the Detroit Tigers and the Minnesota Twins square off at Target Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!